yashh8649/Urban-Vogue-Data-Analysis/README.md

 - Expand inventory in top-selling categories
 - Analyze low-performing regions for growth opportunities

- ## This project focuses on analyzing sales performance and customer behavior using the available dataset.
-The following key questions were explored:
+## Key Questions Covered

-1.How can sales and orders be compared effectively using a single visualization?
+- Compare sales and order volume using a single consolidated chart.
-2.Which month recorded the highest sales and the highest number of orders?
+- Identify the month with the highest sales and the highest number of orders .
-3.Who purchased more in 2022 — men or women?
+- Analyze customer purchasing behavior by gender (men vs women) in 2022.
-4.What were the different order statuses observed in 2022?
+- Examine different order statuses recorded in 2022.
-5.Which are the top 10 states contributing the most to overall sales?
+- Identify the top 10 states contributing the most to total sales.
-6.What is the relationship between age group and gender based on the number of orders?
+- Analyze the relationship between age group and gender based on order count.
-7.Which sales channel contributed the maximum revenue?
+- Determine which sales channel contributes the maximum revenue.
-8.Which product category recorded the highest sales?
+- Identify the highest-selling product category.